Budapestby VisitCity Guides

 Stand's glass-walled kitchen showcases precise culinary artistry in modern Hungarian gastronomy

-Costes - The Pioneer
+Costes - The First One

-Borkonyha Winekitchen - Wine-Centric Excellence
+Borkonyha Winekitchen - All About Wine

 Wine expert examining glass in front of extensive wooden wine storage shelves